Your DGSOM, Your Community

 Medical Students for Choice is a national organization that works to destigmatize abortion provision among medical students and residents, and advocates for medical schools and residencies to include abortion training as part of their reproductive health curriculum.
 As the DGSOM chapter, our mission is to promote these goals at a local level, to educate students about abortion and other critical family-planning practices, and to empower our medical students to advocate for reproductive rights and choice on a local and national level.
 No matter which specialty a medical student chooses, they will have patients that become pregnant and must make a decision about the pregnancy.
 Being well-educated about these options, including abortion, will give students the power to provide the best possible care, both during school and in their future careers.
 In addition, trained abortion providers are essential to promoting reproductive rights, as they allow women to safely and legally access abortion if they choose.
 Teaching medical students about abortion policies and procedures during their training will ensure that everyone is well equipped to educate their patients on all of their reproductive options.

-• Student Co-Coordinators: Elijah Bingham, Durga Ghosh
+• Student Committee Members: Elijah Bingham, Durga Ghosh

 • Student Advisor: Matt Daly